ipfs/specs/RFC/0001-lightweight-rfc-process.md

   existing implementations will be able to propose improvements for others to adopt.
 This removes the soft vendor lock-in present when the oldest implementation is considered as the reference standard and source of truth.
-- IPFS Implementers will have a better understanding why certain design decisions were made, and have both historical context and language-agnostic specifications with test fixtures ready for use in their project, ensuring a high level of interoperability.
+- IPFS implementers will have a better understanding of why certain design decisions were made, and have both historical context and language-agnostic specifications with test fixtures ready for use in their project, ensuring a high level of interoperability.
 - More eyes looking at specifications will improve overall quality over time.

-As a result, IPFS will become easier to implement, useful in more contexts, benefiting more people.
+As a result, IPFS will become easier to implement, useful in more contexts, and benefit more people.

 ### Compatibility